 Option B

 Students found to have live head lice or louse eggs will not be permitted at school and will be sent home.
-Upon discovering the presence of any indication of lice, louse eggs, or nits, the student’s parent(s) or guardian(s) will be notified, and if appropriate will be asked to pick up the student from school immediately.
+Upon discovering the presence of any indication of lice or louse eggs the student’s parent(s) or guardian(s) will be notified, and if appropriate will be asked to pick up the student from school immediately.

-Students will not be permitted to return to school until the district finds that no live lice, eggs, or nits can be detected.
+Students will not be permitted to return to school until the district finds that no live liceor eggs can be detected.
 The parent(s) or guardian(s) will be required to treat the student and accompany the student to school to be examined.

 The student cannot ride the school bus until the district has cleared the student to return to school.

-Health Problems
+Health Problems Limiting Activities

 Parents who do not want their children to play outdoors or participate in physical education for health reasons must send a written request to school.
 If a student persistently requests to be excused from these activities, the building principal or classroom teacher may require a doctor’s verification.

-Parents should notify principal or superintendent if their student has any special health problems such as diabetes, asthma, and the like.
+Parents should notify principal or superintendent if their student has any special health problems such as diabetes, asthma, or the like.

 Homebound Instruction